shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

-## Ah-It-Appears-To-Have-Done-Something
+# Ah-It-Appears-To-Have-Done-Something

-Title inspired by the meme of the same name (https://youtu.be/bzmIitaLMfA).

-The theme of the game is loopholes, which as stated on [Wikipedia](https://en.wikipedia.org/wiki/Loophole) are:
+Made for Hack Club Jam hosted in 2024, the theme is loopholes, which as stated on [Wikipedia](https://en.wikipedia.org/wiki/Loophole) are:

 ```
 A loophole is an ambiguity or inadequacy in a system, such as a law or security,
 which can be used to circumvent or otherwise avoid the purpose,
 implied or explicitly stated, of the system.
 ```

+Title inspired by the meme of the same name (https://youtu.be/bzmIitaLMfA).

+## Description

-Knowing this I structured my game in a plethora of levels with varying mechanics and controls, which will be visible on each level, in such levels the player will have to find out a way to reach the end of the level by alternative means, often breaking the boundaries of the game and interacting with the hardware and operating system itself.
+The game is structured in a plethora of levels with varying mechanics, in which the player will have to find out a way to reach the end of the level by alternative means, often breaking the boundaries of the game and interacting with the hardware and operating system itself.

-Solutions will be available in a separate file to avoid spoilers.
+Solutions will be available in a separate files to avoid spoilers.

+## Keybinds and controls

+Keybinds are customizable by modifying the settings.py file is so desired (pygame key constants are available right below the keybinds).

+Default keybinds:

+* A  &rarr; Move left
+* D  &rarr; Move right
+* SPACE &rarr; Jump
+* ESCAPE &rarr; Pause the game
+* R &rarr; Reset the player's position and values
+* P &rarr; Exit the game

+## Requirements
+Windows 10 or 11 (written and tested on Windows 10 22H2).

 ## Installation and execution
-Python 3 required, the specific version of python used to write this project is Python 3.12 64 bit All the necessary pip packages can be installed through this command in the windows command prompt or any other equivalent command line tool of an OS which supports pip.
+Python 3 required, the specific version of python used to write this project is Python 3.12 64 bit.
+All the necessary pip packages can be installed through this command in the windows command prompt or any other equivalent command line tool.

 ```
 pip3 install pygame numpy pillow